DirgoSalga/HIWI_Email/README.md

 - smtplib (normally included in Python 3)
 - email (normally included in Python 3)
 - tkinter (optional.
 Just necessary in case you want to implement the code like I did in the implementation file)
+- Pandas (recommended to read in the csv)

 All of these can easily be installed using ```pip``` from the command line.